(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 curried cauliflower and sweet potato soup

 The photo doesn’t do justice to the amazing taste of this soup.
+It can also be used as a curry.

 click here to download recipe